cs31415/cs31415.github.io/writings/india-2025-diary.md

 We inspect Thatha and Meenu's considerable book collection with interest.
 Shonu picks out an Agatha Christie book to read.

 After a bucket bath, we sit for lunch.
+Special menu.
 Beans curry, sambhar, paruppu podi, sev and potato chips.
-Mui bien.
+Wah wah.
+A delicious smorgasboard to welcome us.

 Nap till 5:30.
 Make chai.
 Akshay and Vishal stop by.
 After some chit chat about movies, Akshay takes me on his scooter for shopping.
 Have to buy pedal dustbins and cleaning supplies.
+We pass through some open drains and garbage mounds on the way.
+Why don't people demand more of their elected officials?
 Have chai at a farm fresh "startup".
 It is served in tiny cups and is incredibly tasty with elaichi.
 The milk feels fresh - like it was just extracted.
 He is interested in American politics and geopolitics and its impact on the global economy.
 He is going to Dubai for an FMCG expo.
 He wants to start a garment business with a cousin.

 Next he takes me to Sarvanand but it is closed on Thursday.
 He tries Reliance mall.
 It is brand new and spotless.
 Modeled on Target or Walmart.

 Everything on my list is there except pedal dustbins.
 For that we have to go to another shop and yet another for trash bags.
 The lady running the shop looks at the dustbin to estimate the size but it turns out to be not big enough to avoid slipping into the bin.
 None of my credit cards (including Appa's) work here.
 Akshay pays using Paytm and I promise to reimburse him.
 I ask him about his sev business.
 He says it is going well but he wants to expand and rebrand and increase shelf life to 6 months.
 But that will require substantial investment and growing the business first to offset the investment expenses.

-Back at the house, idli for dinner.
+Back at the house, savory masala idli for dinner.
+Boondi ladoo for dessert.
+The gastronomic pampering continues.
 Having connectivity issues from my laptop.
 Can't get internet from Jio on laptop and phone hotspot is also very slow.
 As luck has it, there are many outstanding questions I have to research.

 Appa calls and chat with him for some time.